larrygrpolanco/larrygrpolanco/README.md

 Here are a couple of projects I'm actively developing:

 -   **[Taped Chinese](https://github.com/larrygrpolanco/standard-chinese-platform)**: Digitized, modernized, and updated web application of the FSI public domain Chinese curriculum.
-LLM powered exercises were added to each unit to address the weaknesses of the original course and make learning more relevant and personal
+LLM powered exercises were added to each unit to address the weaknesses of the original course and make learning more relevant and personal.
     *(Tech: SvelteKit, LLMs)*

 ### Selected Past Work